 Morning Brew – a daily 5-minute read that keeps you informed on all the important business happenings.

-Not Boring – twice-a-week, Packy McCormick does a deep dive on a relevant company.
-Past issues have covered Tencent
+Not Boring – twice-a-week, Packy McCormick writes a deep dive on a new company.
+Past issues have covered Tencent, Alibaba, Slack, Twilio, Facebook, & more.
+One of the

 Why are CEOs failing software engineers? – a fantastic article about good creative management.
 My favorite part is about the 4 states of value & how to think about value creation.